Azure/azure-webpubsub/.github/ISSUE_TEMPLATE/bug_bush_round1.md

+---
-# Bug bash - Round 1
+name: 🐞 Bug Bash - Round 1
+about: Create a report about the bugs you find in Bug Bash Round 1
+---

 > You can also use comments to add more issues you find
 >